None of us know what will happen. Don’t spend time worrying about it. Make the most beautiful thing you can. Try to do that every day. That’s it.

 It is indeed strange times right now, for all of us around the globe.
 I don’t feel that I personally am adapting quick enough.
 How are you doing?

 As an introvert I never liked the trend of hugging everyone you meet for example, it is definitely something I could do without.
 I love staying in my own creative bubble, but of course I prefer to do it on my own terms… Freedom is awesome!
 I think a lot of this will be harder on others not used to being alone – I feel for all extroverts in quarantine!
-Right now everyone is trying to adjust to new rules and regulations, and coping with their personal fears, anxiety and health precautions.
+Right now everyone is trying to adjust to?new rules and regulations, and coping with their personal fears, anxiety and health precautions.
 Myself included.

 I have been pondering what to share and do for days now, hesitating.
 Trying to find words to share that would mean something, that could help, make someone feel less worried or sad – but I too struggle at this time.
 And I have been struggling for years, with myself and a lot of things that right now don’t seam that relevant to our shared situation (saving it for another blog post – perhaps).
 So I reach for others to comfort me, to hold me, to guide me right now.
 Thank God I never signed the dotted line to become an Influencer!
 I couldn’t ever do that job anyway, to be that perky, self-sufficient stay-at-home-person – and especially not this month.

-All I ever want to do was to come here to inspire us, you and me, to keep on keeping on.
+All I ever want to do is to come here to inspire us, you and me, to keep on keeping on.
 I want to be encouraging and inspirational, and when I feel I can’t I don’t post anything to my own dismay.

 I don’t think there is a one right way to act right now.
 No matter what you do or post online it feels clumsy and wrong when there is a pandemic spreading fear in the world.
-My own biggest fear is not the corona-virus itself, but how we are acting towards fellow human beings when we are all scared.
-How selfishness is rearing its ugly head everywhere… I think that the same guidelines as always should be kept in place, the simple rules of being a human being on this very planet:
+My own?biggest fear is not the corona-virus itself, but?how we are acting towards fellow human beings when we are all?scared.?How selfishness is rearing its ugly head everywhere… I think that the same guidelines as always should be kept in place, the simple rules of being a human being on this very planet:

-iHannas best advice for how to stay creative now on the blog (Be kind, stay safe, take care of each other, try not to judge others for their choices and get your facts from reliable sources - not social media!
+iHannas best advice for how to stay creative now on the blog (Be kind, stay safe, take care of each other,?try not to judge others for their choices and get your facts from reliable sources - not social media!
 Wash your hands a bit more often.
 And as always I need to add : keep creating!
 Keep writing in your journal, painting, sewing, making and being creative.
 It helps, it really does.) #coronavirus #creativity #stayathome

 So today, here’s what I’m sharing, inspiration from all around: